Availing Ourselves of the Gifts God Gives to the Church

 The first paragraph under the section titled, "The Rector We Seek” in St. Alban, Richmond’s 2018 Parish Profile is as follows:

 “The congregation is eager to welcome a permanent rector that can take us forward and coordinate the rebuilding of St. Alban’s.
-You will have a dedicated team behind you and with their support plus God’s ever-present help we are looking to St. Alban’s in a new direction tailored to our unique situation.”
+You will have a dedicated team behind you and with their support plus God’s ever-present help we are looking to lead St. Alban’s in a new direction tailored to our unique situation.”

 This paragraph indicates that the parish is ready for the next phase of ministry after a fairly lengthy interim period that followed the resignation and retirement of the previous rector, the Reverend Margaret Cornish.
 Cornish’s ministry ended September 30, 2015, and at the time it was expected that St. Alban’s would enter a 12-18 month period of interim ministry.
 However, it was necessary for the parish to prayerfully consider its future and that interim time was extended.
 The parish was well served by the Reverend John Firmston for the first term of interim ministry and then by the Reverend Maggie Rose Muldoon in the second and longer term.
 During the section of the Celebration of a New Ministry Eucharist when the Executive Archdeacon of the diocese, the Venerable Douglas Fenton explains the process by which the new ordained leader of the parish has been chosen he revealed to the congregation that Muldoon had delayed necessary surgery in order to remain in her ministry role until the new priest had begun.

 The priest chosen by St. Alban’s canonical committee is the Reverend Paula Porter Leggett.
 Porter Leggett is an experienced priest in our diocese with two long term incumbencies at St. Faith, Vancouver and St. Andrew, Langley.
-She is also the Education for Ministry (EfM) Coordinator of the diocese and will remain in that role.
+She is also the Education for Ministry (EfM) Coordinator for the diocese and will remain in that role.
 Rev. Porter Leggett is licensed as “vicar” of St. Alban’s and although this ministry position is “without term” it is at the moment less than full time, a situation that the members of the parish with the enthusiastic support of Archbishop Skelton would like to change in the not-to-distant future.

 The Celebration of a New Ministry took place on a mild late summer’s evening, September 5, 2018.
 The Reverend Paula Porter Leggett is an established priest of our diocese and the turnout of both lay and clergy members for the Eucharist was excellent, bearing in mind that this was the Wednesday following the Labour Day weekend.
 The classic Gothic Revival woodframe building constructed in 1909, and moved to its current location in 1961, was filled to near capacity.
 Brigid Coult, Director of Music at St. Mary’s, Kerrisdale played the piano and led a choir of more than a dozen voices made up of singers from St. Alban’s, St. Mary’s, Kerrisdale and Holy Trinity, New Westminster.
 Porter Leggett’s spouse, the Reverend Dr. Richard Leggett is in the first three months of his three year term as vicar at the New Westminster parish.
 St. Mary's organist, Susan Ohannesian was also involved, accompanying hymns and singing in the choir.